75 Positive Affirmations for Moms

 It may feel weird to say things that you don’t feel, but research shows that it works.

 Affirmations work by changing unhelpful thought patterns.
-We know that our thoughts guide our actions, so by being intentional about what you are thinking you can change your actions.
+We know that our thoughts guide our actions, so by being intentional about your thoughts, you can change your actions.

 It is important to note that affirmations do not deny difficult things but focus on your attitude about your situation.
 This article provides a long list of affirmations that I hope you find helpful, but it may be necessary to craft your own so they feel more authentic to you and the challenges in your life.

-Here are some tips for writing your own affirmations…
+Here are some tips for writing your affirmations…

 Focus On Feelings and Thoughts

 Affirmations are a great way to practice thinking positive thoughts, so focus your affirmation on your feelings and emotions.

 “I am calm and intentional,” or “I can face my worries with creative solutions.”

 Affirmations should focus on the now!
 So, be sure to write affirmations focusing on what you think and feel in the present moment.